 Several aspects affect the scalability of a business.
-You can read more about it here: 6 Tips for Building A Scalable Business Model.
+You can read more about it here: The 6 ingredients of a scalable business model.

 What you need to know is that buyers always look out for business with an ability to grow.
 If the company has all that is necessary to allow for accelerated growth, the buyers are much more willing to pay top dollar for it, resulting in a highly valued venture.

 Self-running business model

 You are getting ready to exit the business with the upcoming sale.
 However, on close look, the potential buyers realise that the business revolves around you.
 In your absence, the company cannot run as you make all the crucial decisions.
 They also find that customers are mostly used to relating to you and have no exposure to interacting with other staff members.